Zero Trust Data Security Leader Fasoo Prevents Breaches Through Screens with its Groundbreaking Screen Security Solution

 About Fasoo:

 Fasoo provides unstructured data security, privacy, and enterprise content platforms that securely protect, control, trace, analyze, and share critical business information while enhancing productivity.
 Fasoo's continuous focus on customer innovation and creativity provides market-leading solutions to the challenges faced by organizations of all sizes and industries.
-For more information, visit http://www.fasoo.com or contact Jungyeon Lim, PR for Fasoo, at jungyeon@fasoo.com.
+For more information, visit http://www.fasoo.com or contact Sonia Awan, PR for Fasoo, at soniaawanpr@gmail.com.

 soniaawanpr@gmail.com